jackbouba/jackbouba.github.io/_posts/2013-04-26-the-humble-banana.md

 ---
 layout: blog
-teaser: The humble banana is our favorite fruit.
+teaser: "The humble banana is our favorite fruit.
 It is difficult to peel one, but the payoff is immense.
-IMMENSE.
+IMMENSE."
+published: true
 ---

 # The humble banana
 {{ page.date | date_to_string }}